tsionyx/pynogram/README.rst

   ``pip install pynogram[web]`` and **start the server**: ``pynogram-web``

-- the web-solver does not work on PyPy 3.5 and gives very bad user experience on PyPy 2.7 (somehow tornado cannot get its share of CPU to update the screen), so I recommend using old good CPython (preferably 3 for slightly better performance).
+- the web-solver gives bad user experience on PyPy (both 2.7 and 3.5) (somehow tornado cannot get its share of CPU to update the screen), so I recommend using old good CPython (preferably 3 for slightly better performance).